 Christine McVie is like the forgotten middle child of Fleetwood Mac.
-Drummer Mick Fleetwood and bassist John McVie preceded her when they founded the band in 1967, and frontwoman Stevie Nicks and lead guitarist Lindsay Buckingham followed her when they joined in 1974.
+Drummer Mick Fleetwood and bassist John McVie preceded her when they founded the band in 1967, and frontwoman Stevie Nicks and lead guitarist Lindsey Buckingham followed her when they joined in 1974.
 Given the group’s rise to fame after Buckingham and Nicks joined, it’s assumed they are the the primary creative force behind the band’s timeless catalogue.

 So the new album by the duo of Christine McVie and Buckingham seems curious to many (although we thought it was quite good; read our review here).
 But when you realize that McVie and Buckingham made it through rock’s greatest cocaine-fueled soap opera without any reported ill-will, it actually makes perfect sense.
 Plus the pair—and especially McVie—wrote the majority of the group’s major hits.
 So the duo’s upcoming tour offers an opportunity to hear Fleetwood Mac’s songs in a more intimate setting, and the album, released today, marks the first time since 1987 that these two great songwriters have collaborated in the studio.